Tele-AI/OmniVDiff/README.md

 Code is coming soon.

-If you have any questions about this project or want any discussions, feel free to drop me an [email](db.xi@zju.edu.cn).
+If you have any questions about this project or want any discussions, feel free to drop me an [📧 db.xi@zju.edu.cn](mailto:db.xi@zju.edu.cn).